 The student will have to create a project schedule as part of the course assignments.
 The required tool for this will be Microsoft Project.
 The reason for this is that Microsoft project is the industry standard for developing project schedules.
 In order to gain real world value from this class, you must get hands on experience using this tool.
 If you already have Microsoft Project available, you can use that.
-NJIT has Microsoft Project available as a download for students.
-Place a Helpdesk ticket and request the software- it is described on the NJIT software page as "Project Professional (Students and Faculty)".

-You will not need Microsoft Project until week 10 (Spring/Fall Semester), week 7 (Summer semester), but I strongly urge you to download the program early in the class and MAKE SURE IT WORKS.
+NJIT has Microsoft Project available for students.
+I will provide instructions for how to get this software early in the semester.
+You will not need Microsoft Project until week 10 (Spring/Fall Semester), week 7 (Summer semester), but I strongly urge you to execute my instructions as soon as they are provided and MAKE SURE YOU CAN USE THE SOFTWARE.
 I will not allow late submissions of the schedule because you delayed getting the schedule software.